-over 90 shops all under one roof.
+Stephen's Green Shopping Centre over 90 shops all under one roof.
 There are a number of retail shops including TK Maxx, Dunnes Stores and The Art & Hobby Shop as well as places to relax in after your shopping spree.
 Whether you're after a quiet coffee in a cafe, burger and chips in a fast food joint or a three course meal in a restaurant, you won't have to go far.
 For presents to take home to your loved ones, try Celtic Spirit, The Donegal Shop, Carroll's Irish Gift Store and The Green Gallery.
 If you'd like to take home a bottle of the 'good stuff', the Celtic Whiskey Shop & Wines on the Green, has Ireland's largest selection of Irish, Scottish, Bourbon and world whiskeys as well as an eclectic range of spirits, liqueurs, wines and champagnes.
-Located at 27-28 Dawson Street in the heart of Dublin city, Celtic Whiskey Shop has frequently been voted the Best Single Outlet Whiskey Retailer in the world at the Icons of Whisky Awards and it is managed by Ally Alpine who has almost thirty years experience in the trade.
+Located at 27-28 Dawson Street in the heart of Dublin city, Celtic Whiskey Shop has frequently been voted the Best Single Outlet Whiskey Retailer and Online Whiskey Retailer at the Icons of Whisky Awards and it is managed by Ally Alpine who has almost thirty years experience in the trade.
+Worldwide shipping available, visit www.celticwhiskeyshop.com or call in-store!
 R & C McCormack is a family-run jewellery shop on Grafton Street that prides itself on having the finest selection of Celtic Irish Jewellery including the traditional Irish ring of friendship, the Claddagh ring and Celtic Trinity Knot rings (the Trinity Knot is often found in Insular art such as metal work and in illuminated manuscripts like the Book of Kells).
 The staff are friendly and knowledgeable and the prices affordable for the high quality of the jewellery on offer.
 New Moon Jewellery store has a mesmerizing collection of sterling silver and gemstone jewellery from around the world, all ethically sourced by owner Philippe Benaksas.
 Check out the huge range of sterling silver pendants, rings and earrings set in a wide variety of gemstones including amber, amethyst, aquamarine, moonstone, opal, moldavite and many more rare stones.
 New Moon also has a large range of men's jewellery as well as a Celtic jewellery range, skull rings, Native American silver jewellery, antique Indian jewellery and much more.
-Centrally located in

-Located in the 19th century Victorian George's Street Arcade, New Moon has Dublin's largest selection of Sterling Silver, Gold and Gemstone jewellery.
+Centrally located in Neu (moon Jewellery Located in the 19th century Victorian George's Street Arcade, New Moon has Dublin's largest selection of Sterling Silver, Gold and Gemstone jewellery.